junxit/us-congress-bills-110/metadata.md

 - 2007-10-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11444)
 - 2007-10-10 — The previous question was ordered pursuant to the rule. (consideration: CR H11443)
 - 2007-10-10 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2007-10-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.